hyperledger/fabric-ca/docs/source/users-guide.rst

 any new certificates.
 Revoking a certificate will invalidate a single certificate.

-In order to revoke a certificate or an identity, the calling identity must have the ``hf.Revoker`` attribute.
+In order to revoke a certificate or an identity, the calling identity must have the ``hf.Revoker`` and ``hf.Registrar.Roles`` attribute.
 The revoking identity can only revoke a certificate or an identity that has an affiliation that is equal to or prefixed by the revoking identity's affiliation.
+Furthermore, the revoker can only revoke identities with types that are listed in the revoker's ``hf.Registrar.Roles`` attribute.

-For example, a revoker with affiliation **orgs.org1** can revoke an identity affiliated with **orgs.org1** or **orgs.org1.department1** but can't revoke an identity affiliated with **orgs.org2**.
+For example, a revoker with affiliation **orgs.org1** and 'hf.Registrar.Roles=peer,client' attribute can revoke either a **peer** or **client** type identity affiliated with **orgs.org1** or **orgs.org1.department1** but can't revoke an identity affiliated with **orgs.org2** or of any other type.

 The following command disables an identity and revokes all of the certificates associated with the identity.
 All future requests received by the Fabric CA server